wesbarnett/cluster/README.md

 * Partitions the disk(s) (currently setup for two disks)
 * Creates the file system
 * Mounts the partitions
-* Installs the base system
+* Installs the base system with several other packages (see script)
 * Generates fstab
-* Grabs part 2, makes it executable, and puts it in /mnt
-* Switches to chroot environment

-### install-part2

-After you are in the chroot environment you should see the second script.
-Run the script.

-This script:

 * Sets the locale (English)
 * Sets the time zone (Central US)
 * Sets the hostname ("master" for the master node, "nodeX" where X is node